chrisjameslennon/mm/docs/_pages/getting-started.md

 ---
 The online software is very simple to install and activate, as there is full integration with you as a Google Workspace administrator.
 Note that Voyzu Shared Contacts Manager is available only to Google Workspace users, i.e. it cannot be installed with a regular Gmail account

-Follow these simple steps to install and activate Voyzu
+Follow these simple steps to install and activate Voyzu:

 ### Installing and activating Voyzu Shared Contacts Manager